ywakili18/Playlist-Maker/README.md

 A simple playlist tool that will let you create playlist based on what songs you enter!

 Interested in a new genre of music?
-You can press whatever genere you are interested in and it will display a few albums/songs to get started with..
+You can press whatever genere you are interested in and it will display a few albums/songs to get started with.

 ---